ad12/DOSMA/README.md

 ### Parallelizable Operations
 DOSMA supports parallelization for curve fitting and image registration operations.
 Image registration is supported thru the [elastix/transformix](https://elastix.lumc.nl/download.php) libraries.
-For example we can register volumes to a target, and use the registered outputs for per-voxel monoexponential fitting:
+For example we can use multiple workers to register volumes to a target, and use the registered outputs for per-voxel monoexponential fitting:

 ```python
 # Register images mvA, mvB, mvC to target image mv_tgt in parallel